 If you are a foster carer, you will need to apply to HM Revenue and Customs to get the new credits.

-We will give you National Insurance credits.
+You will receive National Insurance credits.

 If you have a break in caring